This Recipe includes

 - Use a fork or masher to mash up the avocado until it reaches your desired consistency.

-- Chop the onion and chives and add to the mixture.
+- Chop the onion and cilantro and add to the mixture.

 - Add the rest of the ingredients and mix in.